Call Center QA 101: A Manager's Guide to Evaluating Customer Conversations

 Making Your Evaluations Actually Matter

 Here's where many QA programs fail: the evaluations sit in a spreadsheet that nobody looks at.
-To create real improvement:
+All that effort spent listening to calls and filling out forms becomes wasted time if it doesn't drive improvement.

+Calibration is another critical element that many programs overlook.
 Have multiple evaluators score the same call periodically.
-If you're getting wildly different scores, your rubric needs clarification or your team needs alignment training.
+If you're getting wildly different scores for the same interaction, either your rubric needs clarification or your team needs alignment training.
+Calibration sessions aren't just about consistency—they're opportunities for evaluators to discuss nuances, share perspectives, and develop a common understanding of quality.

-Individual scores matter less than trajectory.
-Is the team improving?
-Are new hires reaching proficiency faster?
-These trends tell you if your coaching and training efforts are working.
+Finally, remember that individual scores matter less than trajectory.
+Is the team improving month over month?
+Are new hires reaching proficiency faster than they did last quarter?
+Are your problem areas from six months ago now strengths?
+These trends tell you whether your coaching and training efforts are actually working.
+Track the direction, not just the destination.

 Common Pitfalls to Avoid